2 officers wore disguises, damaged cars of man who filed complaint against them: prosecutors

 Two New Jersey officers are accused of wearing disguises and damaging a man's vehicles after he filed a complaint against them, prosecutors said.

-Asbury Park police officers Stephen Martinsen, 29, and Thomas Dowling, 26, allegedly vandalized two cars in two separate incidents in Ocean Grove and Asbury Park early in the morning on Tuesday, the Monmouth County Prosecutor's Office said in a news release.
+Asbury Park police Officers Stephen Martinsen, 29, and Thomas Dowling, 26, allegedly vandalized two cars in separate incidents in Ocean Grove and Asbury Park early Tuesday, the Monmouth County Prosecutor's Office said in a news release.

-Both cars belonged to the same man, who several days prior had filed an administrative complaint against Martinsen and Dowling.
+Both cars belonged to the same man, who days before had filed an administrative complaint against Martinsen and Dowling.

 The officers were arrested Tuesday and face charges of conspiracy, possession of a weapon for an unlawful purpose, criminal mischief and unlawful possession of a weapon.